The BayesWave analysis pipeline in the era of gravitational wave observations: Workflow Characterization

 \subsection{BBH PSD Estimation}

 \BayesLine power spectral density estimates have proven a critical component of upstream, template-based parameter estimation efforts.
-To characterize \BayesLine performance we have re-analyzed each of the 24 BBH events in the O3a\cite{} LIGO-Virgo catalog using identical time-frequency configurations to those used to provide the PSD estimates as used in the parameter estimation results in~\cite{}\footnote{The O3a catalog events were analyzed with a variety of time-frequency configurations: higher-mass BBH mergers result in shorter-duration, lower-frequency signals, necessitating analysis of a smaller time-frequency volume.}.
+To characterize \BayesLine performance we have re-analyzed 24 BBH events from the GWTC-2 catalog~\cite{Abbott:2020niy} using identical time-frequency configurations to those used in the LIGO-Virgo parameter estimation studies\footnote{The O3a catalog events were analyzed with a variety of time-frequency configurations: higher-mass BBH mergers result in shorter-duration, lower-frequency signals, necessitating analysis of a smaller time-frequency volume.}.
 Each event was analyzed with ten independent trials to account for fluctuations in system load, and network / disk performance.
-Two sets of results are produced: one set using the ``low-latency'' \BayesLine configuration, with 100000 MCMC iterations, which was used to inform online parameter estimation efforts in O3, and a ``high-latency'' \BayesLine configuraion with 4000000 MCMC iterations, as used in the offline parameter estimation reported in~\cite{}.
+Two sets of results are produced: one set using the ``low-latency'' \BayesLine configuration, with 100000 MCMC iterations, which was used to inform online parameter estimation efforts in O3, and a ``high-latency'' \BayesLine configuraion with 4000000 MCMC iterations.

 Figure~\ref{fig:psdFastProfileBayesWave} show, from top to bottom: the wall-time, peak memory usage and peak disk space used by the main \BayesWave RJMCMC program, running in the low-latency \BayesLine configuration.
 CPU-time is not measurably different from wall time for these jobs and is not shown here.
 Results from each of the 24 BBH events are grouped by the \BayesLine time-frequency configuration and number of detector data streams used in the analysis.
 The median wall-time for low-latency \BayesLine PSD estimation ranges between $\sim 1$\,minute, for the smallest time-frequency volumes considered here (2 data streams with duration 4s and sample frequency 512\,Hz), to $\sim 12$\, minutes for the 3 detector analyses with 8 second segments, sampled at 2048\,Hz.
 Note that the corresponding \BayesWavePost jobs, which parse the sampled model parameters and reconstruct the inferred PSD, typically complete in under 30\,seconds here, with minimal memory and disk footprints; their data is not shown.